 Teplitzer FK w/o DSV Troppau [Troppau and DFC Brünn excluded from tournament

-for using ineligible players in preliminary rounds]
+for using ineligible players in semifinal]

 Hungarian Tournament